10 Keys to a Successful Business Plan

-Next, have someone else review your answers.
-See if someone else can understand your answers to the questions and agree with them.
+Next, have someone review your answers.
+See if someone else can understand your answers to the questions and agrees with them.
 If not, then this is a red flag!
 You’re not on track to produce a successful business plan.

 But a successful business plan helps you with more than just getting money from a bank.
 It will help you communicate what to do next with those that are helping you grow a self-sustaining business – your employees, your advisors, your strategic partners, your suppliers, etc.